ibeljan/ai-agents/Labs/Python/13-MultiAgent-Langraph/readme.md

 ### GitHub Codespaces

-You can run this sample app using GitHub Codespaces (requires a GitHub account).
+You can run this sample app using GitHub Codespaces (requires a GitHub account) or Locally.
 The button will open a web-based VS Code instance in your browser:

 1. Open the template (this may take several minutes):